When you start taking metformin, it can take a while to see any positive change in blood sugar levels or weight.

 Seek emergency medical attention if you’re experiencing severe nausea and have low blood sugar, and you cannot keep anything down with which to treat it.

-You can learn more in our guide Metformin Side Effects: What You Need to Know.
+Learn more in: Metformin Side Effects: What You Need to Know.

 Signs metformin is working